Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/introduction.rst

 An F-Curve has several key parts:

 Curve
-   The curve defines the value (y-axis) of the property over time (X-axis).
+   The curve defines the value (Y axis) of the property over time (X axis).

    See :doc:`F-Curves </editors/graph_editor/fcurves/index>`
 Keyframes